Harriton High School: Technology Student Association (TSA)

 Harriton TSA has had successes at regional, state, and national competitions, including a TSA national championship in Prepared Presentation in 2010.
 Harriton TSA members held five of the eight Pennsylvania TSA state officer positions.
 The four Lower Merion School District TSA chapters, including Harriton's TSA, consistently win more awards than any other school district in the Commonwealth of Pennsylvania.

-As TSA itself deals within the realm of STEM learning, it is often compared to the successful Science Olympiad team.
+Harriton TSA has held many dominant performances including chapter team getting first at states in 2023 and 2024.

 Harriton Student Council (HSC)

-This is the main body of representation for the Harriton student body.
-HSC holds meetings that are open to any Harriton student.
-HSC recruits members, who vote on issues at the meetings.
+HSC is the main body of representation for the Harriton student body and holds meetings that are open to any Harriton student.
 Members are divided into six committees: Students' Rights, Events, Communication, Finance, Planning, and Technology.
 There is a sub-committee under Students' Rights that was established after the district initiated the 1:1 laptop-to-student initiative (the Students' Rights Technology Sub-Committee).
 Council is the organizing and executing body of the annual "Mr. Harriton" competition, one of the flagship productions at Harriton High School.
-Mr harriton is a competition between male students engaging in a "beauty pageant" style competition.
-It is generally a comedic event and it raises money for charity.
-The Student Council collects revenue from the show through ticket sales and catalog advertising.
+"Mr. Harriton" is a competition between male students engaging in a "beauty pageant" style competition.
+The event is held in a comedic spirit and raises money for charity.
+The Student Council collects revenue through ticket sales and catalog advertising.
 In 2014, the Student Council raised a record $17,000, all of which went to charity.
 In December 2018, the name of the event was changed to "Dr. Harriton" to reflect the fact that anyone may participate.

 Athletics

 Harriton High School competes the Central League in District 1 of the Pennsylvania Interscholastic Athletic Association (PIAA).
+The schools has tennis, lacrosse, cross country, track and field, ice hockey, rowing, football, soccer, and swimming.